MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-H-Medical-Devices/part-812-Investigational-Device-Exemptions/subpart-B-Application-Administrative-Action/section-812.20.md

 ##### § 812.20 Application. #####

-Link to an amendment published at 84 FR 68339, Dec.
-16, 2019.

 (a) *Submission.* (1) A sponsor shall submit an application to FDA if the sponsor intends to use a significant risk device in an investigation, intends to conduct an investigation that involves an exception from informed consent under § 50.24 of this chapter, or if FDA notifies the sponsor that an application is required for an investigation.

 (2) A sponsor shall not begin an investigation for which FDA's approval of an application is required until FDA has approved the application.

-(3) A sponsor shall submit three copies of a signed “Application for an Investigational Device Exemption” (IDE application), together with accompanying materials, by registered mail or by hand to the address in § 812.19.
-Subsequent correspondence concerning an application or a supplemental application shall be submitted by registered mail or by hand.
+(3) A sponsor shall submit a signed “Application for an Investigational Device Exemption” (IDE application), together with accompanying materials in electronic format, to one of the addresses in § 812.19, and if eCopy by registered mail or by hand.
+Subsequent correspondence concerning an application or a supplemental application shall be submitted in electronic format and if eCopy by registered mail or by hand.

 (4)(i) A sponsor shall submit a separate IDE for any clinical investigation involving an exception from informed consent under § 50.24 of this chapter.
 Such a clinical investigation is not permitted to proceed without the prior written authorization of FDA.
 FDA shall provide a written determination 30 days after FDA receives the IDE or earlier.